This post is about all the great things you can do in New York City in the Winter, updated for 2023.

 Holiday Train Show at the New York Botanical Garden

-If you are here between November 19, 2022, to January 16, 2023, you should check out this popular annual model train show.
+If you are here between November 17, 2023 – January 15, 2024, you should check out this popular annual model train show.

 People of all ages love seeing the 190 famous New York landmarks replicated in miniature with birch bark, acorns, and cinnamon sticks!

-See a mini Brooklyn Bridge, the Statue of LibertyRockefeller Center, and check out the wonderful model trains.
+See a mini Brooklyn Bridge, the Statue of LibertyRockefeller Center, and the wonderful model trains.

 Attend the Macy's Thanksgiving Day Parade

-As the name implies, this annual parade takes place on Thanksgiving morning in New York City every year.
+As the name implies, this annual parade occurs on Thanksgiving morning in New York City every year.

 You can expect a huge variety of floats and performers throughout the parade, and of course, you'll also see Santa Claus!